scodes02/ENCORE-Materiality-Tool/README.md

 Materiality Heat Map Analysis

-This R script creates materiality heat maps for organizational procurement data using the ENCORE (Exploring Natural Capital Opportunities, Risks and Exposure) framework.
+This R script creates materiality heat maps and workbooks for organisations based by combining their procurement data with ENCORE (Exploring Natural Capital Opportunities, Risks and Exposure) data.
-The analysis maps procurement spending to environmental pressure and ecosystem service dependency materiality ratings.
+The analysis maps procurement spending to nature pressure and ecosystem service dependency materiality ratings.

 Overview

 The script performs nature-related financial risk assessment by:
-- Mapping procurement data (in Australian University Procurement Netwrok (AUPN) to International Standard Industrial Classification (ISIC) codes
+- Mapping procurement data (in Australian University Procurement Network (AUPN) to International Standard Industrial Classification (ISIC) Rev. 4
-- Applying ENCORE materiality ratings for environmental pressures and ecosystem dependencies
+- Applying ENCORE materiality ratings for nature pressures and dependencies
 - Creating visual heat maps that highlight areas of highest nature pressure and dependency
+- Creating workbooks that highlight pressures and dependencies of specific suppliers

 Data Requirements